Introduction

 This is one reason Aromatherapy for Stress Relief can feel so personal.

-One person loves lavender.
+One person can love lavender.

-Another person feels calmer with bergamot.
+Another person can feel calmer with bergamot.

-Other person feels safe with sandalwood.
+The other person will feel safe with sandalwood.

 There is science behind scent and mood.